NubeIO/rubix-ce-docs/docs/rubix-ce/drivers/lora/lora-raw/lora.md

 1. **Step-1** Once inside the `network`, click the **create** ![add icon](../../../img/apps/add-button.png) button and a pop-up will give you the type of sensors to select from.
 For this example, we will be using a `THLM` Droplet.
-2. **Step-2** Follow the wizard by assigning a name and description, and then press `submit` to continue.
+2. **Step-2** Follow the wizard to assign a name and description.
+Ensure to click `Show advanced options` and enable `Auto mapping` before submitting.
 3. **Step-3** Enter the 8 digit serial number printed on the sensor and press submit.
-4. **Step-4** Once the sensor has been added, view the points by clicking on the arrow point on the newly added device.
+4. **Step-4** Once the sensor has been added, view the points by right clicking the newly added device.

 ![max800px](img/adding-lora-droplet.gif)